Bridging Modality Disconnect in Self-Reflection via Closed-Loop Visually Grounded Verification: Conclusion

 \section{Conclusion}

-In this work, we have presented \textbf{MIRROR}, a framework that enhances multimodal reasoning by transforming reflection from a purely textual revision into an active, closed-loop visual verification process.
-To facilitate this, we construct \textbf{ReflectV}, a high-quality dataset designed to teach models to explicitly ground their reasoning in specific image regions.
-Our experiments demonstrate that MIRROR significantly outperforms strong baselines, validating that equipping VLMs with the agency to ``look again'' and verify visual evidence is essential for reducing hallucinations and achieving robust reasoning.
+In this work, we have presented MIRROR, a framework that enhances multimodal reasoning by transforming self-reflection from open-loop textual revision into closed-loop, visually grounded verification.
+We construct ReflectV, a high-quality dataset designed to teach models to explicitly ground their reasoning in specific image regions.
+Our experiments demonstrate that MIRROR outperforms strong baselines, validating that equipping VLMs with the agency to ``look again'' explicitly and verify visual evidence is essential for reducing hallucinations and achieving robust reasoning.

-Despite its effectiveness, our approach currently faces limitations \textbf{in abstract domains} and \textbf{coarse-grained attribute binding}, where spatial anchoring is inherently difficult.
-We provide a detailed analysis of these constraints in Appendix \cref{sec:supp_limitations}.
-Future work will focus on enhancing the granularity of the verification process and exploring mechanisms to anchor symbolic reasoning within visual contexts.